 Since that day when I was shopping and said “Happy Holidays,” I’ve learned that I didn’t have to feel guilty.
 You see Christmas is about goodwill (Luke 2:14).
 It’s about being kind to, and thinking the best of, people.
 It’s about forgiveness.
 God became a human because He loved us, and He wanted to save us from our sins (John 3:16).
 He wanted to forgive us and have a personal relationship with us.

 God calls us to show that same love to others.
-And when we choose not to make a big deal about the specific whether people say “Happy Holidays” or “Merry Christmas,” and spread some love instead, we make an even bigger statement about what this season is really about.
+And when we choose not to make a big deal about the specifics, whether people say “Happy Holidays” or “Merry Christmas,” and spread some love instead, we make an even bigger statement about what this season is really about.

 It’s about Jesus.